 How to check tyre tread

-It’s the law to make sure your tyres have a minimum tyre tread depth.
-Find out what the law says and learn how to check your tyres here.
+It's the law to make sure your tyres have a minimum tyre tread depth.
+Find out what the legal limit is for tyres, and learn how to check your tyre tread here.

-The best method for testing your tyres is to use a calibrated tyre gauge.
-These come in many different forms – from digital gauges to laminated cards with coloured indicators.
+The best way to test your tyres is to use a calibrated tyre gauge.
+These come in many different forms – from digital gauges, to laminated cards with coloured indicators.

 • To use, place the gauge into the tyre’s groove.